Choate-Robotics/.github/README.md

-# .github
-Github Repositories for the Choate Robotics Wired Boars team 7407
+# Github Repositories for the Choate Robotics Wired Boars team 7407